Frequently Asked Questions

 How far away is the beach?

-Just a two minute walk from KoHUB!
+Just a short walk or bike ride from KoHub!

 Where can we get Digital Nomad Insurance for our stay?